placrosse/kodo/docs/source/hacking_kodo.rst

 a lot of code.
 To support this we went through a large number of design iterations e.g. using traditional polymorphic OO (Object Oriented) designs.
-We have finally settled for using a special C++ design technique known as mixin-layers or parametrized inheritance.
+We have finally settled for using a special C++ design technique known as `mixin layers`_ or parametrized inheritance.
 Utilizing this technique has made it possible to create a component based library with a high level of code reuse.